 Last spring, I had the chance to enjoy a day at Sahara Sam’s Oasis Indoor & Outdoor Waterpark.
 We had a great time and I would have loved to have enjoyed the brand new outdoor features, but it was a cold and rainy Memorial Day weekend.
-Momma Lew contributor, Rebecca Leonard had the chance to enjoy a day at Sahara Sam’s this summer.
-Here are her thoughts at New Jersey’s largest water park:

 My son is a HUGE water person, but he’s more of a “safe” kid who likes to stay on the ground and isn’t really into “rides.”
 So, I wasn’t really sure what to expect during our time at Sahara Sam’s as it is an indoor-outdoor water park.
 My typical experience with water parks is that it is mainly rides and slides from high up.
 I was pleasantly surprised that Sahara Sam’s Oasis Indoor & Outdoor Water Park offered a nice mixture of water rides for kids and adults alike, as well as several attractions and areas for visitors to simply – get wet!